 Parsons students today expand their horizons by studying at art and design partner schools in Europe, Asia, Latin America, and around the world.
 Additionally, many academic programs organize short-term classes, external partnerships, and research-based projects that take students abroad.

 Parsons has long regarded its artists and designers as actively engaged citizens.
 "Materially the American is better off because of his great industrial society.
-But what is happening to him spiritually?"
-Parsons president Pierre Bedard wrote in 1954.
+But what is happening to him spiritually?" wrote president Pierre Bedard in 1954, 13 years after the school changed its name to Parsons School of Design.
 "This School is conscious of its great responsibility in forming characters and minds of those who will help shape our civilization."

 Political upheaval and new social history in the late 1960s would challenge several Parsons departments, especially Interior Design.
-Whereas that curriculum had emphasized middle-class and upscale homes, the program redirected students to work on more socially conscious projects, such as prisons, hospitals, and public housing.
+Whereas that curriculum had emphasized middle-class and upscale homes, the program now directed students to work on projects such as prisons, hospitals, and public housing.

 In keeping with this new outlook, 1965's Interior Design graduates mounted A Place to Live, an exhibition that proposed alternatives to substandard urban housing.
 Since this formative era, every Parsons program has emphatically championed art and design as both intellectual practice and social responsibility.